pantheon-systems/documentation/source/_docs/faq.md

 ## Caching and Performance

 ### Can I use other CDNs with Pantheon?
 Yes.
-We recommend that you ensure that you are enforcing HTTPS only at the outer CDN and assuming HTTPS in the application.Check your CDN for how to redirect all traffic to HTTPS.
+We recommend that you ensure that you are enforcing HTTPS only at the outer CDN and assuming HTTPS in the application.
+Check your CDN for how to redirect all traffic to HTTPS.

 ### What version of Apache Solr does Pantheon run?